Last Updated on

 This gel is a big reason why Loom and Leaf is the market leader when it comes to temperature control, out-performing the much more expensive Tempur-Pedic.

-The Loom and Leaf mattress is comprised of three layers of foam, each designed for a specific use and benefit.
+The Loom and Leaf mattress is comprised of four layers of foam, each designed for a specific use and benefit.

 While the foam layers are not certified organic, they are all plant-based and CertiPUR-US certified.